 Is Shockbyte good for Minecraft?

 Yes, Shockbyte is a solid budget option for small to medium Minecraft servers.
-They've been around for years and deliver reliable hosting at very competitive prices.
-For large or heavily modded servers, you may want more powerful hardware.
+They have been around since 2013 and deliver reliable hosting at very competitive prices.
+For large or heavily modded servers with 30+ players, you may want more powerful hardware with dedicated resources.

 Is Apex Hosting worth the extra cost?

 For many players, yes.
-The custom panel, faster support, and better mod management justify the price premium โ especially if you're running modpacks.
-If you're just hosting a small vanilla server, the extra cost may not be necessary.
+The custom panel, faster support, and better mod management justify the price premium, especially if you are running modpacks.
+If you are just hosting a small vanilla server for a few friends, the extra cost may not be necessary.

 Can I switch between Shockbyte and Apex Hosting?

 Yes, you can migrate your server between providers.
 Both support FTP access, so you can download your world files and upload them to a new host.
+The process takes about 15-30 minutes depending on world size.
 Some hosts like DoomHosting also offer free migration assistance.

 Which has better Minecraft performance?

 For vanilla servers under 20 players, performance is similar.
-For larger servers or modded setups, Apex tends to perform slightly better due to dedicated resource options.
-For the best raw performance, look for hosts using AMD Ryzen 9 hardware.
+For larger servers or modded setups, Apex tends to perform slightly better thanks to dedicated resource options on higher tiers.
+For the best raw performance, look for hosts using AMD Ryzen 9 hardware with high single-thread clock speeds.

 Do Shockbyte and Apex support Bedrock Edition?